oneapi-src/oneDNN/rfcs/20240718-synthetic-benchmark/README.md

-To provide a maintainable and correct implementation, `dnnl_primitive_get_id` is expected to provide a has of the primitive JIT generated function binary and any performance related function arguments.
+To provide a maintainable and correct implementation, `dnnl_primitive_get_id` is expected to provide a hash of the primitive JIT generated function binary and any performance related function arguments.
 As getting the hash of runtime kernel arguments will need to be invasive to each implementation, a special value `hash_id_unsupported = 0` will also exist for unsupported implementations,